 As a school we prioritise the emotional and social development of all our pupils.
 We place a lot of emphasis on our Christian ethos and values and our work on anti-bullying is ongoing.
 We have an effective buddy system in place and the pupils are encouraged to discuss concerns with staff.
-Pupil-staff relationships are good and all emotionally vulnerable children are able to choose a staff member to support them.
+Pupil-staff relationships are good and all emotionally vulnerable children are able to choose a 'Trusted/Safe' staff member to support them.
 Our school parliament conducts regular surveys and acts upon any findings.
-Where children are in need of more specialised support the school will arrange a family support worker or make a referral to CAMHS.
+Where children are in need of more specialised support the school will arrange a family support worker or make a referral to Changing Lives - Compass who may signpost that referral to CAMHS.
 Childline/NSPCC visit the school annually or provide the school with resources to deliver training.

-Our PHSE programme includes whole class activities which are designed to help children to co-operate and express their feelings in a constructive manner.
-We also use small group/individual resources such as 'Friendship Street' and 'A Box of Feelings'.
+Our PHSE programme includes whole class activities which are designed to help children to express their feelings in a constructive manner.
+We also use small group/individual resources such as 'Colour monster and 'A Box of Feelings'.
 We also regularly use collective worship to reinforce our ethos and values.